archo5/dato-format/README.md

 # an offset from the start of the file (before the prefix)
 # in this spec, T optionally specifies the type that is expected to be at the end of the reference

+VREF(T) = uint32
+# -- if PROPERTY-BYTE [bitwise-and] bit-4 (relative refs) --
+# an offset backwards from the object's "origin" (aligned offset to data after size)
+# absolute offset = object's origin - VREF-value
+# relative references to values tend to compress better since referenced values are typically nearby
+# in this spec, T optionally specifies the type that is expected to be at the end of the reference
+# -- otherwise --
+# same as REF(T)

 OBJECT =
 {
 	ALIGN(SIZE(OBJECT), 4) # for mixed-value sizes, the alignment must take into account all the values